mmojgani77/MoocDownloader/README.md

 # MoocDownloader
-This application will crawl the video url of some of mooc websites
+This application will crawl video urls of some of mooc websites and generates a text file.
+So you will be able to import it to your download manager apps
 Things to do :

 - [x] Implement Maktabkhooneh crawler [https://maktabkhooneh.org/](https://maktabkhooneh.org/)